IEEE-University-of-Houston/Rave2Go-An-STM32-Intro/README.md

 ![Rave2go(3)](https://user-images.githubusercontent.com/25860232/196050527-c29515f6-4a42-48fa-b04e-8e4bf05a8d07.png)

 Session 1: Intro to STM32 (10/13/22)
-  - What is a microcontroller?
+  - What is a microcontroller (MCU)?
   - What is STM32?
   - Present an example of a circuit diagram
   - Set up the STM32 IDE and show how to configure STM32 pins